Naruto: Ultimate Ninja: Naruto Shippuden: Ultimate Ninja Blazing

-Players engage in combat by strategically moving their characters.
-These characters can level up, known as 'awakening,' to beat stronger opponents.
-After that, they can 'limit break,' to achieve an even stronger state.
-The game features the following playable game modes: Story, Emergency Mission (Missions to get items that improve your ninjas or new ninjas), Trial Missions (get Trial Coins to Limit Break characters), Phantom Castle (fight against Teams of other players and ascend to Floor 100 - prices for each floor), Ninja Road (get an Acquisition Stone to unlock an ability of a character you own by beating all 20 maps in a row), Ninja World Clash (PvP: Build a Team and play against online opponents).
-The game is free to play, and offers in-app purchase.
+Players engaged in combat by strategically moving their characters.
+These characters could level up, known as 'awakening,' to beat stronger opponents.
+After that, they could 'limit break,' to achieve an even stronger state.
+The game featured the following playable game modes: Story, Emergency Mission (Missions to get items that improve your ninjas or new ninjas), Trial Missions (get Trial Coins to Limit Break characters), Phantom Castle (fight against Teams of other players and ascend to Floor 100 - prices for each floor), Ninja Road (get an Acquisition Stone to unlock an ability of a character you own by beating all 20 maps in a row), Ninja World Clash (PvP: Build a Team and play against online opponents).
+The game was free to play, and offered in-app purchase.

-The game was removed from IOS and Android stores on February 9, 2021.

 Reception

 Various Ultimate Ninja games have become Namco Bandai's best-selling games with Ultimate Ninja Storm 2 being its second best-selling game from 2010 behind Tekken 6 with 1.1 million units sold.
 In January 2012, Namco Bandai announced that they have sold 10 million Naruto games worldwide, including 1.9 million units in Asia, 4.3 million in North America, and 3.8 million in Europe.
 In celebration CyberConnect2's CEO Hiroshi Matsuyama participated in the 2012 Paris International Marathon while cosplaying as Naruto Uzumaki, thanking fans.
 By 2016, more than 15 million units were sold.
 As of 2019, 20 million units have sold.
 In 2017, the mobile game Ultimate Ninja Blazing grossed in China. by 2024 more than 30 Million Ninja Storm copies sold and Bandai Namco Entertainment posted a congratulatory art from the author, Masashi Kishimoto, as a celebration of 30 million units sold worldwide.

 Critical reception to the games has been positive.
 G4's X-Play gave Ultimate Ninja a three out of five for a creative comicbook feel and stylish cel-shaded graphics, but complained that the controls are too simple, and that the English voices are "slightly questionable".
 Both IGN and GameSpot noted the game was both accessible and enjoyable and praised the anime/manga-inspired graphics.
 Titles for the PlayStation Portable received considerably lower averages in gaming sites.
 Ultimate Ninja Storm was also the only video game to win the Excellent Prize in the Entertainment Division of the 13th annual Japan Media Arts Festival.

+Aggregate review scores As of July 31, 2018.